zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - High ground is not “+1.”
 It means enemies must climb, arrows have clearer lines, and retreat may be easier.
 - Darkness is not “disadvantage.”
 It means you cannot see the pit, faces are hard to read, and anyone silent may vanish.
 - A fine sword is not a damage bonus.
 It cuts mail poorly, bites flesh cleanly, impresses duelists, and may be recognized.

+### Where difficulty lives

+Difficulty does not change the number on the dice.
+It changes the fiction before the roll: whether the action is possible, what preparation is needed, what success can accomplish, and what failure will cost.

+A locked door in an empty corridor is different from the same lock while guards climb the stairs.
+The dice are the same.
+What the result means—and what it costs—is not.

 ### 11. Harm